ethereum-optimism/specs/specs/granite/header_accumulator.md

 For most execution clients, this should have a very minimal impact on block execution performance.
-Because the state of the previous `256` blocks is commonly kept in-memory for EVM opcodes such as `BLOCKHASH`, fetching the `extraData` field from the previous header accumulation block and recomputing the rerceipts batch + accumulator trie should be very fast, assuming `HEADER_BATCH_TREE_DEPTH` is not too large.
+Because the state of the previous `256` blocks is commonly kept in-memory for EVM opcodes such as `BLOCKHASH`, fetching the `extraData` field from the previous header accumulation block and recomputing the header batch + accumulator trie should be very fast, assuming `HEADER_BATCH_TREE_DEPTH` is not too large.

 ## Infrastructure Considerations